NBISweden/Knox-ePouta/README.md

 * And the mosler images are available in `$MOSLER_IMAGES`

 ## Execution
-You can run `init.sh --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
+You can run `micromosler.sh init --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
 It will start the VMs with proper IP information.
-In subsequent runs, `init.sh` will only create the VMs.
+In subsequent runs, `micromosler.sh init` will only create the VMs.

-Run `sync.sh` in order to set up the ssh environment and copy the required files to the appropriate servers (along with installing the required packages).
+Run `micromosler.sh sync` in order to set up the ssh environment and copy the required files to the appropriate servers (along with installing the required packages).

-Run `provision.sh` in order to set up the ssh environment and provision each VM.
+Run `micromosler.sh provision` in order to set up the ssh environment and provision each VM.
 This configures the servers.
 The task should be idempotent.

-The `clean.sh` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
+The `micromosler.sh clean` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.

 You can append the `-q` flag to turn off the verbose output.
 You can append the `-h` flag to see the command options.